AnadoluUniversityCeng/TrendingHashtags/README.md

 Option | Description
 ------------ | -------------
--n, --number | The number of entities to display. [defaults to 10] -e, --entity | The name of the entity (e.g., hashtag or mention). [defaults to hashtag] -r, --reverse | Reverse the comparison (e.g., display most infrequent entities).
+-n, --number | The number of entities to display. [defaults to 10] -e, --entity | The name of the entity (e.g., hashtag, mention or emoji). [defaults to hashtag] -r, --reverse | Reverse the comparison (e.g., display most infrequent entities).
 -i, --ignore-case |	Fold upper case to lower case characters (e.g., collate #AnadoluÜniversitesi and #anadoluÜniversitesi).